 G. Sexual Violence; Definition

-1. Sexual violence is a physical act of aggression or force or the threat thereof which involves the touching of another’s intimate parts or forcing a person to touch any person’s intimate parts.
-Intimate parts, as defined in Minn.
-Stat. § 609.341, includes the primary genital area, groin, inner thigh, buttocks, or breast, as well as the clothing covering these areas.
+1. Sexual violence is a physical act of aggression or force or the threat thereof that involves the touching of another’s intimate parts or forcing a person to touch any person’s intimate parts.
+Intimate parts, as defined in Minnesota Statutes, section 609.341, includes the primary genital area, groin, inner thigh, buttocks, or breast, as well as the clothing covering these areas.

 2. Sexual violence may include, but is not limited to:

-a. touching, patting, grabbing, or pinching another person’s intimate parts, whether that person is of the same sex or the opposite sex;
+a. touching, patting, grabbing, or pinching another person’s intimate parts

 b. coercing, forcing, or attempting to coerce or force the touching of anyone’s intimate parts;